baggepinnen/MatrixProfile.jl/README.md

 consecutive windows of `A` will be compared to the entire `B`.
 The resulting matrix profile will have a length that depends on `B`, and indicate with small values when a window of `A` appeared in `B`, and with large values when no window in `A` matched the corresponding window in `B`.
 This is not a symmetric function, in general, `matrix_profile(A, B) != matrix_profile(B, A)`.

 ### Runtime
-`matrix_profile` benefits greatly in speed from the use of `Float32` instead of `Float64`.
+`matrix_profile` benefits greatly in speed from the use of `Float32` instead of `Float64`, but may accumulate some error for very long time series (> 10⁶ perhaps).
 The computational time scales as the square of the length of `T`, but is invariant to the window length.
 Calculating the matrix profile of `2^17 ≈ 100k` points takes less than minute on a laptop.

 If `dist` is provided, a generic (slow) method is used.
 If `dist` is not provided and the inputs `A,B` are one dimensional vectors of numbers, a fast method is used.
 The fast method handles long time series, `length(A) = length(B) = 100k` takes less than 30s.